EU's Mogherini says detects some 'willingness' from Russia to resolve Ukraine conflict

 Russia's annexation of Ukraine's Crimea in March and months of separatist fighting in Ukraine's eastern regions have driven relations between the former Soviet allies to an all-time low.

-He told the Polish parliament that he would press legislators in Kiev to scrap Ukraine's non-aligned status and "return to the course towards integration with the sphere of Euro-Atlantic security".
+He told the Polish parliament that he would press legislators in Kiev to scrap Ukraine's non-aligned status and "return to the course toward integration with the sphere of Euro-Atlantic security".

 Though Ukraine's acceptance into the 28-member NATO alliance is widely seen as improbable at the moment, his comments will anger Moscow which sees Ukraine's accession as a threat to its own security.